Department of Mass Communication at the University of Central Oklahoma

 Professional Media Students Take Part in UCO Homecoming Parade

 Mass Communication Professional Media Majors recently participated in UCO's Annual Homecoming Parade on Saturday, November 2, 2013.
 The float was themed after UCentral Media, the department's student media outlet.
 The float featured a news anchor desk and live music being mixed by UCentral Radio personalities.

-Mass Communication Professional Media Faculty Member Sherri Ward has been selected for the 2013-2014 Outstanding Professors's Academy.
-Read more the Academy and Dr. Ward's 20 years of service to UCO.
+Mass Communication Professional Media Faculty Member Sherri Ward has been selected for the 2013-2014 Outstanding Professors' Academy.

 The Strategic Communications Faculty and Advisory Board recently hosted the first Strategic Communications "Fusion" Conference on September 20, 2013 for Strategic Communications Majors.
 The conference had many student geared sessions to market themselves after graduation.
 The conference featured the Strategic Communications Advisory Board: